Start strategic planning through resource allocation

 Before you start planning, you need to determine whether now is the time to do strategic planning.
 It may be that your organization needs to focus on financial stability or programmatic stability first, before you are ready to do planning.
 Check out this article to assess your readiness for strategic planning.

-The first step to strategic planning
+The first step to strategic planning: resource allocation

 Whether you are working with a consultant or leading the process internally, The Ross Collective recommends starting with three simple questions: